mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 }
 ```

-^ yeah, the `either` seems a lil verbose, BUT this has 100% interop with java. which means we get to use it from all of our java code (and we do).
+^ yeah, the `either` seems a lil verbose--this `sealed class`, `data class` syntax is essentially an OOP way to use an enum in Kotlin--BUT this has 100% interop with java. which means we get to use it from all of our java code (and we do)

 ^ whereas in swift a swift `either` enum is not accessible from objective-c at all.